 - If the tenancy is a ‘common law’ unregulated tenancy

 - If the tenancy agreement provides for a contractual periodic tenancy

-This is the most common situation.
-Here a new tenancy will arise because section 5 of the Housing Act 1988 says it will.
+Of the three, this is the most common situation.
+The new tenancy will arise because section 5 of the Housing Act 1988 says it will.

 - Start immediately after the fixed term ends